plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     ```

 ## Basic Semantic Kernel code and Kernel creation
-4. Replace Program.cs code to create your first SK Kernel
+4. Task:Replace Program.cs code to create your first SK Kernel

-    To create an agent with SK, the first thing we need is an SK Kernel.
+    To create an agent with SK, the first thing we need is an SK `Kernel`.
 We will first create the SK and connect it with an Azure OpenAI model.
 Then, we will set up logging services to gather instrumentation that will help us understand the agent's behaviors.

     The `Services.AddLogging` command in Semantic Kernel is used to add logging services to your application.
 This is particularly useful for debugging and monitoring the behavior of your AI agents.
 When you use this command, you can configure various logging providers and set the minimum log level.
     ```csharp